 2 / 5 Stars

 The investment seeks capital appreciation.
 The fund invests mainly in common stocks of companies that are involved in mining, processing or dealing in gold or other metals or minerals and may invest all of its assets in those securities.
-It invests at least 25% of its investments in mining securities and metal investments.
+Under normal market conditions, at least 80% of the fund's net assets, plus any borrowings for investment purposes, will be invested in those companies.
 The fund may invest in U.S. or foreign companies, including companies in developing or emerging markets.
-It may buy securities issued by companies of any size or market capitalization range and at times might increase its emphasis on securities of issuers in a particular capitalization range.
+It has no limit on its foreign investments.
 The fund is non-diversified.

 Fees are Above Average compared to funds in the same category.